Differentially Private Two-Stage Empirical Risk Minimization with Applications to Individualized Treatment Rule: Introduction

 \subsection{Differentially Private Two-Stage ERM}

-The overarching goal of this work is to develop a rigorous and effective framework for \textit{Differentially Private Two-Stage ERM} (DP-2ERM), which can be directly applied to the diverse range of problems falling under the aforementioned framework.
-As a primary application, we provide the first end-to-end ITR estimation procedure with formal DP guarantees.
-Given the sensitivity of patient medical histories, the ability to estimate effective ITRs in a privacy-preserving manner is of utmost practical importance.
-However, developing such a DP-2ERM framework faces several significant challenges.
+The goal of this work is to develop a rigorous and effective framework for \textit{differentially private two-stage ERM} (DP-2ERM), applicable to convex 2ERM pipelines, illustrated here on ITR.
+Our main application is ITR estimation, and the paper carries out its full theoretical and empirical development in the convex balancing-weight regime most relevant to this setting, while also providing a general analysis blueprint for sequential weighting-then-ERM procedures.
+Existing work has studied DP in related settings, including DP \textit{outcome-weighted learning} (OWL) with known propensity weights \cite{spicker2024differentially}, DP weighted ERM under an asymptotic stability assumption that effectively reduces the two-stage sensitivity to that of a single-stage problem \cite{giddens2023differentially}, and DP covariate balancing for scalar \textit{average treatment effect} (ATE) estimation where the weights are released \cite{ohnishi2024differentially}.
+However, to the best of our knowledge, none provides end-to-end DP guarantees for ITR learning when the balancing weights are data-dependent solutions to a convex program and are not released; see Section~\ref{sec:related_work_DP_CI} for further discussion.
+Given the sensitivity of patient medical histories, the ability to estimate effective ITRs in a privacy-preserving manner is of substantial practical importance.
+Developing such a DP-2ERM framework, however, poses several challenges.

-First, while extensive literature exists on guaranteeing DP for multi stage algorithms via the composition of private mechanisms—collectively known as composition theorems \cite{dwork2006calibrating, dwork2010boosting, kairouz2015composition, mironov2017renyi, bun2016concentrated, dong2022gaussian, abadi2016deep, vadhan2023concurrent}—these results do not directly apply to 2ERM.
-Specifically, current literature lacks a robust weighted ERM solver capable of satisfying the technical hypotheses required by standard composition: it must be DP with a fixed privacy budget uniformly for any prescribed weights in the support of the first stage outputs (see, e.g., \cite[Theorem 3.2]{dong2022gaussian} and \cite[Theorem 3.20]{dwork2014algorithmic}).

-Second, even if such a robust weighted ERM solver existed, the stringent requirements for uniform privacy across all possible weight distributions would necessitate an overwhelming amount of noise that could result in a total loss of statistical utility of the final estimator.
-In 2ERM, the first stage output is the individualized weights, which may emphasize a small subpopulation (or even a single individual) in the worst-case scenario.
-Solving a weighted ERM with such extreme weighting creates a significant vulnerability: if a single individual's data dominates the objective function, the final model parameters become highly sensitive to that individual's values.
-To prevent leaks in such conservative scenarios, a hypothetical solver would require so much noise that the final estimator's statistical utility would be entirely lost (see Figure \ref{fig:simulation}).
+First, a natural way to privatize 2ERM is to privatize each stage separately and then invoke a composition theorem.
+However, applying this strategy directly in our setting is nontrivial, because it would require the second-stage weighted ERM mechanism to satisfy a DP guarantee uniformly over all possible first-stage outputs; see, for example, \cite[Theorem 3.2]{dong2022gaussian} and \cite[Theorem 3.20]{dwork2014algorithmic}.
+In 2ERM, this uniformity requirement is particularly demanding because the first-stage weights are data-dependent and can vary substantially across neighboring datasets.